shakfu/sndpipe/README.md

 git submodule update
 ```

+## Compilation for Use

-This project uses [Xcodegen](https://github.com/yonaskolb/XcodeGen) to generate an xcode project of a max or msp external from a yaml spec
+This project uses [Xcodegen](https://github.com/yonaskolb/XcodeGen) to generate an xcode project of a max external from a yaml spec

 For convenience, `libsoundpipe.a` and `libsndfile.a` are included.
 Please feel free to compile these separately.